01. Augmented Reality Technologies

 I imagine that virtual keyboards will be popular first, due to familiarity.
 But the shape of a keyboard is not optimal.
 Imagine typing on a virtual keyboard, hovering in front of you, your fingers tracked by camera.
 Now imagine its keys wrapped around into a sphere shape.
 The first advantage this shape has is that it's more natural to manipulate than a board.
 Hands naturally face each other when brought up from the sides.
 To type on a keyboard, you have to pronate your hands.
 Holding a ball is more comfortable.
 A keysphere would also allow more space for additional controls than a flat setup.

 Once experienced with a keysphere, a user could type anywhere.
 Hands would not have to be held together, but could drop to the user's sides and enter input on their legs.
 A semi-transparent keysphere with ghost hands representing the user's hand position could continue to appear as a guide for precision.
+Keyspheres could be extremely customizable.
+Experienced users could add multiple layers of context, perhaps depending on the angle that the wrist is held, or some combination of keys that would toggle numerical mode or whatever.

 There are several ways to track finger movement for any virtual control system.
 You could type anywhere a camera- visible or infrared (for the dark)- could see your hands, such as in front of the camera embedded in a pair of augmented reality glasses Rabid Weasel wears, or in view of any of the multiple cameras on Mike's clothing.
 You could also use touch sensitive haptic wear, such as most of Mike's outfit, but particularly his gloves which precisely track his hands and fingers.
 Haptic gloves could also provide feedback while handling the keysphere, creating the feel of a ball, providing a slight vibration, or maybe a small "catch" while gliding a finger over a key.

+Hands could also be used as a kind of virtual mouse, allowing manipulation of augmented reality content in three dimensions.
 It's easy to imagine selecting a virtual object, by hand gesture or eye tracking, then moving it in three dimensions with small hand movements.
 Such control systems are in their infancy right now, but when mature could effect intricate and intuitive controls not possible with any control system now.
 Eventually, physical keyboards and mice might go out of fashion after the development of virtual systems.
 For one thing, it would be nice to be able to type with your fingers in any position, and virtual controls, liberated from hardware, might be more flexible than physical hardware.
 It might also help with repetitive stress injuries.

 I don't know how popular wearing gloves all the time just for control purposes would be.
 The camera method would probably be more convenient.
 However, haptic gloves could also provide haptic resistance and tactile sensations like the roughness of a virtual object or its heat.
 Those are great features for virtual reality, but I don't know how much they would matter to people going to the grocery store.
 Also, let's just say that Mike's gloves are washable, so he can wash them in a sink for hygiene like he would wash his hands.